Going on a West Virginia road trip? In this guide we’re sharing a West Virginia road trip itinerary, plus where to stay, when to visit, and more!

 - Pack your bags and hit the road!
 Today’s adventure will take you between 40 minutes to 1 hour down the road, depending on what activity you choose!

-We did the NROCKS Via Ferrata and LOVED IT and couldn’t recommend it enough!
+- Option #1: Climb the NROCKS Via Ferrata!
+We did this activity and LOVED IT and couldn’t recommend it enough!
 Although, it may be a bit scary if you’re afraid of heights (we both survived it though even with our fears).

 Via Ferrata is Italian for ‘iron path’’ and it’s a climbing route that uses steel cables, rungs or ladders, fixed to the rock.
 Climbers don’t need any technical equipment or skills and just use a harness with two leashes to avoid the risk of a fall.